prvasquez/Notes/Notes.md

 So I tried to
 `sudo gem install transrate`
 This gave me the option to enter a password.
 However, none of the passwords I entered worked.

+7/11/17
+When transfering files from bash to windows opperating system you have to copy it to /mnt/c/(whatever).
+Can't do from farm cluster.